VirgilSecurity/virgil-purekit-go/README.md

 ### Enroll User passw0rd

-Use this flow to create a new passw0rd record for a user in your DB.
+Use this flow to create a new user's passw0rd record for a user in your DB.

 > Remember, if you already have a database with user passwords, you don't have to wait until a user logs in to your system to implement Passw0rd.
 You can go through your database and enroll user passw0rd at any time.

 So, in order to create passw0rd for a new database or an available one, go through the following operations:
-- Take user's **password** (or its hash or whatever you use) and pass it into the `EnrollAsync` function in SDK on your Server side.
+- Take user's **password** (or its hash or whatever you use) and pass it into the `EnrollAccount` function in SDK on your Server side.
 - Passw0rd SDK will send a request to passw0rd service to get enrollment.
 - Then, passw0rd SDK will create user's passw0rd **record**.
 You need to store this unique user's `record` (recordBytes or recordBase64 format) in your database in an associated column.